Aryan4lx/simple-website/README.md

 # simple-website
-website i coded using html css js php as practice
+the website i coded using html css js php as practice